Are cockapoos high maintenance?

 - They have high-maintenance coats.

-None of the above are annoying.
-It’s who the dog is and if those traits don’t suit you, please feel free to choose another breed.
+None of the above means are cockapoos high maintenance.
+It’s who the dog is; if those traits don’t suit you, please choose another breed.